I've lived in Arizona for 69 years (Tucson, Glendale, and Sedona). I love writing about Arizona history, antiques, books and travel.

 Dining Room June 2011

 A Closure Followed by a New Beginning

 It's difficult for visitors to Winslow today to imagine what the city was like in its heyday.
 For one thing, Winslow was once the largest city in Northern Arizona.
 Howard Hughes and the famed aviator Charles Lindberg and his wife Anne Morrow spent a good deal of time at what is now Lindberg Field developing the Winslow airport which would be used for the TWA airline for Howard Hughes.
 Soon there would be nine TWA flights daily out of Winslow.
-Many movies stars like John Wayne, Roy Rodgers and Jimmy Stewart, politicians such as Franklin D. Roosevelt and other famous stayed at the hotel, and their pictures are displayed at La Posada, and some of the rooms have been named for the famous who stayed in them.
-La Posada is located on the former Route 66, which continues to attract roadside aficionados to all the important sites.
+Many movies stars like John Wayne, Roy Rodgers and Jimmy Stewart, politicians such as Franklin D. Roosevelt and other famous stayed at the hotel, and their pictures are displayed at La Posada, and the rooms have been named for the famous who stayed at the hotel.
+La Posada is located on the historic Route 66, which continues to attract roadside aficionados to all the important attractions.
 Train buffs also love La Posada for its Santa Fe Railroad history.
-The Southwest Chief (Amtrak) makes a passenger stop there twice daily, and freight trains continue to roll past on a regular basis.
+The Southwest Chief (Amtrak) makes a passenger stop there twice daily, and freight trains continue to roll past.
+Usually 100 trains pass by every day.
 Of course, I have to confess that hearing the trains pass during the night, is a part of a stay at La Posada.
-In a bit of hotel humor, La Posada is sometimes called the "backwards hotel" since the old front which faced the train tracks, is now the back of the hotel and the former back is now the main entrance.
+In a bit of hotel humor, La Posada is sometimes called the "backwards hotel" since the original front faced the train tracks, but is now the back of the hotel and the former back is now the main entrance.

 Staying in a Historical Hotel

 - One Hundred Years of El Tovar Hotel Grand Canyon Ari...